Dog’s Bay beach is arguably one of the best beaches in Ireland

 Things to do near Dog’s Bay Beach in Connemara

-One of the beauties of Dog’s Bay Beach in Galway is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Dog’s Bay Beach is that it’s a short spin away from many of the best places to visit in Galway.

 1. Gurteen Beach